-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test Χ
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

 C8A SAT or ACT X X

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or V
+C8A SAT and SAT Subject Tests or

-ACT Α
+ACT X

-C8A SAT Subject Tests only •
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for fi rst-time, first-year, degree-seeking a pplicants for Fall 2013, please indicate which ONE of the following applies: (rega ardless of whether the writing score v vill be used C8B ACT with Writing Component required 200 ACT with Writing companent recommended 1
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required

+C8B ACT with Writing Component required

-CSB ACT with Writing component recommended CSB ACT with or without Writing component accepted
+C8B ACT with Writing component recommended

+C8B ACT with or without Writing component accepted Х

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+CRC Please indicate how your institution will use the SAT or ACT writing component: chec k all that annly.
+COC r lease illulcate flow your manuallon i WIII USE LITE SAT or Act withing component, chec r all that apply.

-C8C SAT essay ACT essay

-C8C For admission
+C8C C8C For admission

-C8C For placement

-C8C For advising
+C8C For placement C8C For advising

 C8C In place of an application essay

 C8C As a validity check on the application essay

-C8C No college policy as of now C8C Not using essay component
+C8C No college policy as of now

+C8C Not using essay component